rajikaimal/readdir.dev/posts/tmux.md

 publish_date: 2023-08-16
 ---

-tmux has been in my dev worklfow for a brief time.
-However at the time I wasn't fully comfortable with vim.
+tmux has been in my dev workflow for a brief time.
+However, at the time I wasn't fully comfortable with vim.

 Now that I've used vim (neovim/VSCode with vim bindings), I've switched to tmux to manage windows